 Access virtual library guide.

 The following syllabi are representative of this program.
 Because courses develop and change over time to take advantage of dynamic learning opportunities, actual course content will vary from term to term.
-The syllabi can be useful for students, faculty, and study abroad offices in assessing credit transfer.
-Read more about credit transfer.

 Please expand the sections below to see detailed course information, including course codes, credits, overviews, and syllabi.